vacp2p/rfc-index/codex/marketplace.md

   // merkle root of the dataset, used to verify storage proofs byte32 merkleRoot;

-  // tokens from the requester to reward storage nodes uint256 reward;
+  // tokens from the requester to reward storage providers uint256 reward;

-  // amount of tokens required for collateral by storage nodes UInt256 collateral;
+  // amount of tokens required for collateral by storage providers UInt256 collateral;

   // frequency that proofs are checked by validator nodes